top of page

 BEYOND GRAVITY (Microgravity Ecosystem) | porcelain | 36 x 32 cm | 2023 | Reproduction in porcelain of Mashroom Flammulina velutipes grown under 0 gravity in a Spacelab during the D-2 mission (26April to 6 May, 1993), showing a random orientation of the fruiting bodies.

-Russian astronaut Mikhail Kornienko, who returned to Earth after 340 days on the International Space Station, stated: 'People will miss the Earth.
-This is more than nostalgia.'
+Russian astronaut Mikhail Kornienko, who returned to Earth after 340 days on the International Space Station, remarked: "People will miss the Earth.
+This is more than nostalgia."

 The Antarctic Gardener | Short Film | 4 k | 24 minutes 2022-2023 | Microgravity Ecosystem | porcelain | 36 x 32 cm | Calm Before the Storm | Radius CCA, Delft | 2022-23 | photo by Gunnar Meier